cloudbees/cloudbees-examples/README.md

 ## Welcome
 Welcome to the CloudBees examples repository.
-This repository was created as a place for storing. tutorials, examples, and other learning materials.
+This repository was created as a place for storing tutorials, examples, and other learning materials.

 ## Examples Summary
 The following table is a brief summary of each of the example projects.